top of page

 • May 29

 Pack boats are a versatile and popular option for solo paddlers seeking a lightweight, stable, and comfortable vessel for backcountry trips or casual outings.
-While most paddlers opt for a double-bladed low angle kayak paddle when paddling a pack boat due to its speed and efficiency, a single-blade paddle can be an excellent alternative; especially for those who value tradition, technique, or who frequently paddle in narrow or obstacle-filled waters.
-Here's how and why you might use a single blade paddle with a pack boat, along with tips for maximizing performance and comfort.
+While most paddlers opt for a double-bladed low-angle kayak paddle due to its speed and efficiency, a single-blade paddle can be an excellent alternative.
+This is especially true for those who value tradition, technique, or frequently paddle in narrow or obstacle-filled waters.
+Here's how and why you might use a single-blade paddle with a pack boat, along with tips for maximizing performance and comfort.

 Why Use a Single Blade Paddle?